syncfusion-content/asp.netmvc-docs/aspnetmvc/Percenttextboxes/Behavior-Settings.md

 ### Configure MaxValue and MinValue

-8. In the View page add PercentageTextBox helper, and configure the MinValue and MaxValue property.  .
+In the View page add PercentageTextBox helper, and configure the MinValue and MaxValue property.  .

-{% highlight html %}
+{% highlight js %}

 @Html.EJ().PercentageTextbox("percent").Value("3").MinValue(-2).MaxValue(3)